almossawi/badarguments/extras/content/posts/main/index.md

 A wealthy person donating to charity is, practically speaking, a very good thing.
 Are there, however, societal assumptions that ought to be revisited so that we don't end up with such a tremendous disparity in wealth even in a society where inequality of outcome is, rightfully, encouraged?

 **Gaslighting, guilting**.
 Gaslighting is a form of psychological manipulation aimed at making you question your recollection of an event and therefore your sanity.
 It is an effective tool for someone in power who wants to stay in power, or a speaker who wants to disorient and confuse an opponent or an audience.
 Guilting is emotional manipulation that aims to shift blame and to steer you in a particular direction.
 Both are highly toxic.

+In a meeting between employee and boss, the boss might share the line

+"I'm trying my best to get your promotion approved, **since I know how important that is to you**."

+The effect is tied to satisfying some _feeling_ the employee seemingly has rather than an objective reward for hard work.

 Not too long ago, a former head of state proclaimed